 Is Bulimia taking over your life?
 If you have ever wanted to overcome bulimia, then this may be the most important website you ever find.
 Here’s why:

-Finding and sticking with valuable help with bulimia is the most important step you can take to improve your health and your life right now.
+Bulimia can form a secret life with repetitious thinking and planning with conscious effort to avoid food related fantasies only you know about.
+A binge-purge cycle may promptly follow and linger.
+Finding and sticking with valuable help for bulimia is the most important step you can take to improve your health and your life right now.

 Our trained psychotherapists at Bayside Psychotherapy use bulimia counselling, mindfulness therapy and eating disorder psychotherapy to help you get the insights that will put you back in control.